PyPSA/linopy/doc/syntax.rst

          m.add_objective((2 * x).sum() + y.sum())
          return m

-Note that the syntax is quiet similar.
-An important difference lays in the fact that ``linopy`` operates all arithmetic operations on **variable arrays**, while the JuMP syntax uses control variables `i` and `j`.
+Note that the syntax is quite similar.

 In ``Pyomo`` the code would look like